tankwangwei/WAD2Proj/README.md

 ## Take Note
 - If you are using SMU school wifi, do change to 4G/5G to access the website due to domain rules.
 - If you have any antivirus software, do disable it.
+- The base currency is in Euros due to the Fixer API.

 ## Tech Stack
 - **Frontend**: HTML, CSS, Javascript, Bootstrap